6 tips to go digital in the outsourcing sector

-There is a lot of information available online.
-Many tech platforms make annual ‘top 20’ lists of the (according to them) best tools or programmes for a particular product or service.
-Whatever your product/market combination is, there will be articles on the latest digital development in your sector.
+A large amount of information is available online.
+Many technology platforms post annual lists of their top-rated tools or programmes for specific products or services.
+Whatever your product/market combination, you are likely to find articles about the latest digital developments in your sector.

-Besides global sources, do not forget to look at IT(O) and BP(O) service providers in your own country to find out if there are companies and sources that can help you automate and digitise your operations.
+In addition to global sources, consult IT/ITO and BP/BPO service providers in your own country to identify companies and sources that could help you automate and digitise your operations.

 Get help from organisations

-If you are ready to start using digital technologies to enhance your business, it is time to look for companies and sources that can help you.
+If you are ready to start using a digital technology to enhance your business, it is time to look for companies and sources that could help you.

-- OECD – the Digital for SMEs (D4SMES) Global Initiative is a platform aimed at knowledge sharing and learning, where governments, businesses and experts cooperate on the digital transformation of SMEs
+- OECD – the Digital for SMEs (D4SMES) Global Initiative is a knowledge-sharing and learning platform enabling governments, businesses and experts to work together on the digital transformation of SMEs.

-Visit trade events to see the latest digital trends
+6. Visit trade events to learn about the latest digital trends

-Besides events that are aimed at trading, you can also attend webinars and panel discussions on digital trends that might be relevant in your sector.
-A good source to find such events is the Global Sourcing Association.
+In addition to trade events, you could register for webinars and panel discussions on digital trends that are potentially relevant to your sector.
+One good source for finding such events is the Global Sourcing Association.